Realizing How You Create Your Own Experiences

 Daily Practice for Self-Realization:

-With this realization, realize that you can begin consciously directing your own thoughts and forming internal representations of a different nature.
-You can intentionally create a desired state-of-mind by what you intentionally focus on, think about, tell yourself, give meaning to, and create an experience of it as a result.
-With this, you can then begin asking yourself a different kind of question . . . what kind of experiences would I rather create?
-What kind of story would I need to begin telling in order to do that, and who would I become as a result of telling the new story?
+With this realization, also realize that you can begin consciously directing your own thoughts and forming internal representations of a different and more empowering nature.
+You can intentionally create a desired state-of-mind by what you intentionally focus on, think about, tell yourself, give meaning to, and create as an internal experience.
+All internal experiences, shaped by you in your imagination, form a preview as a prototype for producing a corresponding outer experience of the same nature.
+With this awareness, you can begin asking yourself a different kind of question . . . what kind of experiences would I rather create?
+What kind of story would I need to begin telling in order to do that, and who would I become as a result of telling that story?

 The possibilities are endless.
 You can begin experimenting in a conscious way by noticing how you feel in relation to your own stories.
-When you tell a story about something that defines it somehow, who do you become in relation to it?
+When you tell a story about something that defines it through a form of judgment or opinion, who do you become in relation with it?
 What does that same story say or reveal about you?
 How do you feel as a result of your own story?
 When you identify with your own experiences, who and how do you become by way of them?
-Learn how to tell a different story by setting an intention to do it, pick a new meaning as the basis for the story you tell yourself about things, then actively discipline your own mind to think in new ways, experimenting until you find one you like.
-Once you find the story you like and the identity it builds by living it, begin developing it by practicing applying it to various areas of your life and reinterpreting them to mean something different.
-Then notice how that changes your experience of yourself in relation to it.
-When you find the one you like best, hold it steadfast in your mind and develop it into a detailed structure by reinterpreting your memories by way of telling a new story about them that make them mean something different . . . and notice what begins happening inside you when you do!
+Learn how to tell a different story by setting an intention to do it, pick a new meaning as the basis for the story you tell yourself about things, then actively discipline your yourself to think in new ways, experimenting until you find the feeling and story you like.
+Once you find the story you like and the feeling you get from telling it, begin developing it by practicing applying it to various areas of your life and reinterpreting them to mean something different.
+Then notice how that changes your experience of yourself in relation with it.
+When you find the one you like best, hold it steadfast in your mind and develop it into a detailed structure by reinterpreting your past memories by way of telling a new story about them that make them mean something different . . . and notice what begins happening inside you when you do!